asolove/asolove.github.io/next/src/content/posts/2026-05-29-better-podcast-ui.md

 This same correspondence also ratchets up the power of other tools.
 When searching for text or looking at the history of edits to the project, those annotations can be overlayed onto all three views.

-As an example, because the overview always shows the entire project, it's a great way to see the overall structure and then orient where search results or tracked changes have happend in the document.
+As an example, because the overview always shows the entire project, it's a great way to see the overall structure and then orient where search results or tracked changes have happened in the document.

 <figure>
   <div data-interactive="overview-states"></div>